 Betty Lou Colwell will be remembered as the mother of Elographics.
 Betty Lou and her husband Bill were two of the original founders and employees of Elo.
 Betty Lou kept all the company receipts at her home in the now famous shoebox.
 Betty Lou and Bill were instrumental in the startup and growth of Elographics.
-The following is an article she wrote for Elo in 1989 sharing her history of the company with all the employees.
+The following is an article she wrote for Elo in 1989 sharing her history of the company with following is an article she wrote for Elo in 1989 sharing her history of the company w all the employees.